 Another common defense is that of constructive fraud.
 This occurs when fraud is not intentional, but happens out of reckless business conduct, such as failing to disclose important material fact.
 So long as contemplated loss was not involved, fraud charges may be avoided.

-Puffing, or puffery, is another defense that may be used against wire fraud.
+Puffing, or puffery, is another defense that may be used by a wire fraud lawyer.
 This is more common in consumer fraud, as it often has to do with what a salesperson says to sell a product or item.
 The defense rests in the idea that the actions were simply exaggerative in nature, not fraudulent.
 Again, the defense you craft will also depend on the other offenses you have been accused of in conjunction to wire fraud, if any.

 If you are ready to discuss your case with a seasoned criminal defense attorney in Stuart, fill out a free case evaluation on our website today.